 In Scotland, from 1st April 2021 all agricultural workers must be paid at least £8.91 per hour.

-This rate of pay remains the same for all ages above 16 and all types of workers - whether part-time, fulltime, students or workers carrying out piece work.
+This rate of pay remains the same for all ages over 16 and all types of workers - whether part-time, full-time, students, or workers carrying out piece work.
 Workers who have certain qualifications can be entitled to additional sums.
-This is a minimum amount so employers may choose to pay you more than £8.91 per hour.
+This rate of pay is a minimum so employers may choose to pay you more.

 You must be paid for any hour which you are made to work in your contract.
-You must also be paid if you were available for work but your employer has, for any reason, prevented you from working.
+You must also be paid if your employer has, for any reason, prevented you from working.